Going home after caesarean birth

 The wound will be covered by a waterproof dressing for several days, and you can usually shower with this on.

 Once the dressing has been removed, you can gently wash your wound with water and dry around it with a towel.
 It’s best to leave it uncovered to ‘air dry’.
-Be especially careful if your wound is under a tummy fold because this will make it harder to keep dry.
+It can be harder to keep your wound dry if it’s under a tummy fold, so you might need to place a soft clean pad under the fold to keep your wound as dry as possible.

 Some bruising around the wound is common.
 Numbness or itching around the wound is common too.
 This can last a long time in some women.